 When discussion on a question has ceased or closed, the Chair restates the motion to be voted on and puts the question to a vote.

-Votes in all cases
+May vote in all cases

 States the results of the vote

 Protects the Commission from annoyance by refusing to recognize motions that are frivolous in character or that are made solely for the purpose of blocking business or of consuming time.